Captions are great for making videos (especially technical ones!) easier to understand and search.

 You can e-mail me the subtitles when you're done, and then I can merge it into the video.

-You might find it easier to start with the autogenerated captions and then refer to any resources provided by the speaker in order to figure out spelling.
+You might find it easier to start with the autogenerated captions and then refer to the video or any resources provided by the speaker in order to figure out spelling.
 Sometimes speakers provide pretty complete scripts, which is great, but they also tend to add extra words.

 Edit the VTT to fix misrecognized words

-The next step is to edit these subtitles.
+The first step is to edit misrecognized words.
 VTT files are plain text, so you can edit them with regular text-mode if you want to.
 If you're editing subtitles within Emacs, subed can conveniently synchronize video playback with subtitle editing, which makes it easier to figure out technical words. subed tries to load the video based on the filename, but if it can't find it, you can use C-c C-v (subed-mpv-find-media) to play a file or C-c C-u to play a URL.

 Look for misrecognized words and edit them.
-We also like to change things to follow Emacs keybinding conventions.
+We also like to change things to follow Emacs keybinding conventions (C-c instead of Control C).
 We sometimes spell out acronyms on first use or add extra information in brackets.
 The captions will be used in a transcript as well, so you can add punctuation, remove filler words, and try to make it read better.

-If there are multiple speakers, indicate switches between speakers with a [speaker-name]: tag.
+If there are multiple speakers, you can indicate switches between speakers with a [speaker-name]: tag, or just leave it plain.

 Once you've gotten the hang of things, it might take between 1x to 4x the video time to edit captions.